digitalronin/digitalronin.github.com/_posts/2017-01-15-london-bus-arrivals.md

 The result is [Bus Arrivals][bus-arrivals]

-I haven't got all the original features working yet, but I intend to.
-It can already take the SMS code published on every London bus stop, and list the next buses and their waiting times.

 Here is the [equivalent page][bus-arrivals-trafalgar-square] to the TFL one I showed earlier.
 Currently, it makes 5 network requests, and transfers
 11KB of data to provide the relevant information.

 ![Bus Arrivals page](/images/bus-arrivals-page.png)

-As you might imagine, it loads faster, too - especially on a mobile device (which is the only kind that really matters, for this sort of service).
+As you might imagine, it loads faster, too - especially on a mobile device (which is the most important kind, for this sort of service).

 Best of all, you get a bookmarkable URL for every stop.
-I tend to use the same few stops every week, going to and from work, so that was an essential feature which I really miss when trying to use the TFL service.
-You can get a bookmarkable page out of it, but they certainly don't make it easy.
+I tend to use the same few stops every week, going to and from work, so that was an essential feature of bus.abscond.org which I really miss when trying to use the TFL service - you can get bookmarkable pages out of it, but they certainly don't make it easy.

 I hope people find this useful, at least until [TFL] make me shut it down.